|

 community is extending to other types of aqueous

-are interested but we act very slowly - my bad.
+systems (such as Sulfur, Tin, Bromide, Selenium).
+These are interesting topics but we act very slowly - my bad.
+We are

 |